All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 Maximize Your Savings: Leverage Business Vehicle Tax Deductions

-If you’re curious about how your company can claim an additional tax deduction, business vehicles are a fantastic way to increase your productivity while writing off the expense.
-Join the Jim Ellis Commercial team as we explain the current rules of the business tax deduction for vehicle purchases, explore the 6,000-pound Vehicle Tax Deduction worth up to $30,500,1 and discuss how you can determine the list of vehicles that qualify for Section 179 in 2024.
+If you're curious about how your company can claim an additional tax deduction, business vehicles are a fantastic way to increase your productivity while writing off the expense.
+Join the Jim Ellis Commercial team as we explain the current rules of the business tax deduction for vehicle purchases, explore the money-saving opportunities for vehicles over 6,000 pounds,1 and discuss how you can determine the Section 179 deduction vehicle list in 2025.

 What Is Bonus Depreciation and the Section 179 Tax Credit for Businesses and Fleet Vehicles?